Are You Tired of the Same Old Relationship Problems?

-Does it feel like you and your partner don’t know how to have fun together or even enjoy each other’s company any longer?
-Is the increased disconnection, strain, and silence have you believing you are living with a roommate rather than with the partner you fell in love with?
-Are you tired of the constant disagreements and frustrating conflicts related to money management, sex, time together/time apart, child-rearing, household responsibilities or other challenges that seem to be void of a resolution?
+Does it feel like, as partners, you don’t have fun together or even enjoy each other’s company any longer?
+Is the increased disconnection, strain, and silence have you believing you are living with a roommate, rather than with the partner you fell in love with?
+Are you exhausted from the chronic and unresolvable arguments related to finances, sex, time together/time apart, parenting, household chores, or other challenges that seem to be void of a resolution?

-Facing relationship issues can be a confusing, overwhelming, and disheartening experience.
-Several reasons might have emerged that cause strain within your relationship such as a significant life event, relocation, death of a loved one, remarriage, newly blended families, disagreement over new life goals, health problems, or a struggle with many forms of addiction.
-Your relationship may have suffered from a breach of trust, leaving one or both of you feeling betrayed, angry, and uncertain about your future together.
+Facing relationship challenges can be a confusing, overwhelming, and disheartening experience.
+Several reasons might have emerged in your time together to cause increased relationship strain such as a significant life event (new baby, blending of families, or a child leaving home), relocation, death of a loved one, disagreement over new life goals, health problems or chronic illness, or a struggle with many forms of addiction.
+Your relationship may have suffered from a breach of trust (affair), leaving one or both of you feeling betrayed, angry, and uncertain about your future together.

 Most Couples Face Times of Disagreement and Challenge

-Regardless of what is happening in your relationship, if you are feeling distressed and unsure about your shared future, you are not alone.
-When couples first come together, they often enjoy a rush of new energy, attraction, and excitement.
+Regardless of what is happening in your relationship, if you are feeling distressed and unsure about your future together, you are not alone.
+When couples first meet, they often enjoy a rush of new energy, attraction, and excitement.
 While this honeymoon stage can be blissful, it’s usually not sustainable.

 Relationships are similar to an accordion.
 As life ebbs and flows, couples grow together, pull apart, and then work towards coming back together again.
 However, sometimes this pattern is interrupted, and a couple finds it difficult to come back together again.

-With the help of a skilled, experienced couples’ counselor, you and your partner can develop the understanding and tools you need to come back together and also build a solid foundation for your future
+With the help of a skilled, experienced couples’ counselor, you and your partner can develop the understanding and tools you need to come back together and rebuild a solid foundation for your future

 Couples Counseling Can Help You Reconnect